quqiuzhu/nvim-config.lua/README.md

 - rust

-Note: LspInstall don't means all, some language server should be configured further, such as [clangd][clangd] for cpp. clangd need you put a `compile_commands.json` or `compile_flags.txt` in project root, so that the language server know where to find and reference.
+Note: LspInstall don't means all, some language server should be configured further, such as [clangd][clangd] for cpp.
+You should put a `compile_commands.json` or `compile_flags.txt` in project root, so that the language server know where to find and reference.

 ### Formatter